Man charged with stabbing priest in the mouth at St Joseph's Church

 SINGAPORE: A 37-year-old man was charged in court on Monday (Nov 11) over a stabbing incident in a Catholic church that sent shockwaves across the nation and rallied religious groups in solidarity against the alleged violence.

-Basnayake Keith Spencer, a Singaporean, was handed one count of voluntarily causing grievous hurt by dangerous weapon to Father Christopher Lee.
+Basnayake Keith Spencer, a Singaporean, was handed one count of voluntarily causing grievous hurt by dangerous weapon to Father Christopher Lee Kwong Heng.

-Spencer is accused of using a foldable knife to stab Father Christopher Lee Kwong Heng in the mouth at about 6.30pm on Nov 9 at St Joseph's Church at Upper Bukit Timah.
+Spencer is accused of using a foldable knife to stab Fr Lee in the mouth at about 6.30pm on Nov 9 at St Joseph's Church at Upper Bukit Timah.

+The charge stated that the action caused an 8cm-long laceration on Fr Lee's tongue, a 3cm cut on his upper lips and a 4cm cut on the corner of his mouth.

 Fr Lee, who is the parish priest of the church, underwent surgery to close his wounds and was reported to be in stable condition and recovering in hospital a day after the incident.